WoundedPixels/learning-modern-javascript-book/chapter1.md

 QQQ unicode, interpolation, multiline QQQ

 ### Known Unknowns
 In many cases you know what you are missing.
 By the time you are done processing user input you know which fields were not entered.
 Information that is deleted may leave a known unknown.
+Think of it as an explicit indication that we do not know something.

-The right type for known unknowns is null as in:
+The right data type in this case is null as in:
 ```JavaScript
 const firstName = 'fred';
 const middleName = null;